FlashCC112/roblox-free-ugc-sniper/README.md

 ## How to use

 ### Step 1
 Install python.
 You first need to install python you can do this [here](https://www.python.org/download).
-After downloading python you need to install the requests library.
-You can do this by typing "pip install requests" in the command prompt or if that doesnt work "python -m pip install requests".
+MAKE SURE TO SELECT "Add python 3.9 to PATH" or it won't work!
+After downloading open the file "runmefirstplease.bat" to install the required libraries, then proceed to Step 2.

 ### Step 2
 Click on code > download zip.
 This will download the program as a .zip file after that unpack the installed limited sniper into a directory of choice.